Reliable Cellular Automata with Self-Organization: Introduction

-Most hierarchical constructions, including ours, start from a complex, hierarchical initial configuration (in case of an infinite system, and infinite hierarchy).
-The present paper presents some results which avoid this.
-E.g., when the computation's goal is to remember a constant amount of information, (as in the refutation of the positive rates conjecture) then we will give a transition function that performs this task even if each cell of the initial configuration has the same state.
-We call this ``self-organization'' since the hierarchical organization will still emerge during the computation.
+\paragraph{Self-organization} Most hierarchical constructions, including our earlier ones, start from a complex, hierarchical initial configuration (in case of an infinite system, and infinite hierarchy).
+The present paper avoids this: its transition function increases the height of the hierarchy as the computation length requires it.